jcleealg/loop-transversal-code/README.md

 python main.py parity-check-matrix --standard-basis 3
 ```

+When running the .exe by double-clicking, only one command can be executed per launch due to Windows console behavior.
+The program will exit after the command completes.
+For persistent interactive CLI (multiple commands in one session), please run the .exe from a command prompt (cmd or PowerShell).

 ## How to Test

 To run all tests and verify the core logic, use: